24/7 Admissions | Call Now: (800) 939-6636

 Having a Past Addiction and Menopause

-Women who are in recovery from a previous addiction and going through menopause need to take caution.
-This is especially true for women with another existing mental health disorder like depression.
+Women who are in recovery from a previous addiction and going through menopause should exercise caution.
+This is especially true for women with other existing mental health disorders like depression.
 According to the National Alliance on Mental Illness, about one-third of people with a mental illness also have a substance use disorder.
-Menopause could make a woman’s depression even worse, and she might try to relieve this with drugs or alcohol.
-Although there isn’t a direct link between worsening addiction and menopause, it’s important that you observe your habits at this age.
-You don’t want to put yourself in more danger than you have to.

 How to Cope with Changes During Menopause